Hire Expert Data Engineers

 WHERE Salary NOT IN (SELECT MAX(Salary) FROM Employee );

-Question: Write an SQL Query to find employees that have the same name and email from the table
+Question: Write an SQL Query to find employees who have the same name and email from the table

 ID, NAME, EMAIL